 The number of ICS positions filled will be dependent upon the scope of the incident.
-The title in parenthesis are the SWBOCES internal person's title for their role in the ICS.

 - Incident Commander (Building / Campus Principal) Responsible for the direction of the building response in a building-level emergency (Building Administrator/designee). - Public Information Officer (Director of Communications) Compiles and releases information to the news media. - Safety Officer (Supervisor of School Safety) Monitors the response to prevent injuries from occurring to both those involved in the incident and those trying to resolve it. - Liaison (Assistant Superintendent for Educational Services) Represents the District by working with responding agencies (law enforcement, fire department, EMS, utilities, etc.) and other school districts that may be involved in the incident. - Incident Log (Director of Technology) Keeps a written log of all incident events and updates appropriate command post personnel on significant developments. - Operations (Assistant Superintendent for Business & Administrative Services) responsible for directing the implementation of action plans and strategies for incident resolution. - Logistics (Director of Facilities) Responsible for providing all resources (personnel, equipment, facilities and services) required for incident resolution. - Planning/Intelligence (Chief Operating Officer) Responsible for collecting, evaluating, and disseminating the information needed to measure the size, scope and seriousness of an incident and to plan a response.